 We believe in the importance of serving the body of Christ by offering clear paths for people to start and develop healthy and growing relationships with others in the church body.
 We value an intentional plan to help every interested person enjoy godly relationships in the church.
 Church membership is a byproduct of people who are growing in Christ and who grasp the importance of serving the Lord by using their gifts to serve others in the local church.

-Hope Chapel is a non-charismatic, conservative, evangelical fellowship that welcomes all who know Jesus Christ as their Savior and all who are seeking Him.
+Hope Chapel is an evangelical fellowship that welcomes all who know Jesus Christ as their Savior and all who are seeking Him.
 We are not anti-charismatic.
 Defining this movement is difficult because there are multiple groups housed under its title.
 Those who claim to possess the gift of tongues and other sign gifts are welcome to worship and fellowship with us if they are willing to be a source of unity rather than division within our church body.
 We believe that the Christian life is supernatural and that the Lord continues to perform miracles.
 We also believe that current displays of sign gifts can divide rather than unify any church.
 For example the gift of tongues may distract from the main task of the local church, which is to glorify God through the fulfillment of the Great Commission (Matthew 28:19-20).

 The church exists to glorify God through the fulfillment of the Great Commission, and in the spirit of the Great Commandment (Matthew 28:19-20, Matthew 22:37-38).
 The Great Commission is fulfilled as disciples of Jesus Christ are made and grow in their relationship with Him and likeness to Him.
 God is glorified as we manifest His presence as we do His work (2Timothy 2:2; 1Corinthians 10:31).